MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-overview.md

 * **[Supported formats](ingestion-supported-formats.md)** -- LIST FORMATS, embedded list
 Compression formats: LIST FORMATS, embedded list

-* **Ingestion [properties](ingestion-properties.md)**: The properties which affect how the data will be ingested (for example, tagging, mapping, creation time).
+* **Ingestion [properties](ingestion-properties.md)**: The properties that affect how the data will be ingested (for example, tagging, mapping, creation time).

-* **Permissions**: In order to ingest data, the process requires [database ingestor level permissions](kusto/management/access-control/role-based-authorization.md).
+* **Permissions**: To ingest data, the process requires [database ingestor level permissions](kusto/management/access-control/role-based-authorization.md).
 Other actions, such as query, may require database admin, database user, or table admin permissions.

 * **Supported Data types**: See [supported data types] (INSERT LINK) for Azure Data Explorer.
 If a record is incomplete or a field cannot be parsed as the required data type, the corresponding table columns will be populated with null values.

 ## Batching vs streaming ingestion

 * Batching ingestion performs data batching and is optimized for high ingestion throughput.
 This method is the preferred and most performant type of ingestion.
 Data is batched according to ingestion properties.
 Small batches of data are then merged, and optimized for fast query results.
 The [ingestion batching](kusto/management/batchingpolicy.md) policy can be set on databases or tables.
-By default, Kusto will use a maximum batching value of 5 minutes, 1000 items, or a total size of 500 MB.
+By default, the maximum batching value is 5 minutes, 1000 items, or a total size of 500 MB.

 * Streaming ingestion is ongoing data ingestion from a streaming source.
 Streaming ingestion allows near real-time latency for small sets of data per table.
 Data is initially ingested to row store, then moved to column store extents.
 Streaming ingestion can be performed using an Azure Data Explorer client library or one of the supported data pipelines.

 ## Ingestion methods

 Azure Data Explorer supports several ingestion methods, each with its own target scenarios.
-Azure Data Explorer offers ingestion tools, connectors and plugins to diverse services, managed pipelines, programmatic ingestion using SDKs, and direct access to ingestion.
+These methods include ingestion tools, connectors and plugins to diverse services, managed pipelines, programmatic ingestion using SDKs, and direct access to ingestion.

 ### Ingestion using managed pipelines

 For organizations who wish to have management (throttling, retries, monitors, alerts, and more) performed by an external service, using a connector is likely the most appropriate solution.
 Queued ingestion is appropriate for large data volumes.
 Azure Data Explorer currently supports the following pipelines:

-* **[Event Grid](https://azure.microsoft.com/services/event-grid/)**: A pipeline that listens to Azure storage and updates Azure Data Explorer to pull information when subscribed events occur.
+* **[Event Grid](https://azure.microsoft.com/services/event-grid/)**: A pipeline that listens to Azure storage, and updates Azure Data Explorer to pull information when subscribed events occur.
 For more information, see [Ingest Azure Blobs into Azure Data Explorer](ingest-data-event-grid.md).

 * **[Event Hub](https://azure.microsoft.com/services/event-hubs/)**: A pipeline that transfers events from services to Azure Data Explorer.
 For more information, see [Ingest data from Event Hub into Azure Data Explorer](ingest-data-event-hub.md).